-Note: If you use a car wash with a waxing cycle, make sure that you remove the wax from the windshield.
+Note: If you use a car wash with a waxing cycle, make sure that you remove the wax from the windshield and the wiper blades.

 Note: Prior to using a car wash facility check the suitability of it for your vehicle.